unisdr/VC-API-Documentation/drupal-api-integration.md

 ### URL: /sso-unisdr/api/drupal/integration/add_drupal_id

+This endpoint will set the drupal_id of an account.

 ### Authentication:

 oAuth2 client credentials, please refer to other documentation how to get the client access token.